SecondNewtonLaw/Global-Functions-Documentation/Libraries/Drawing.md

 # Drawing

-The **drawing** library provides an interface for rendering shapes and text onto the game window.
+The **Drawing** library provides an interface for rendering shapes and text onto the game window.